TILLAMOOK FALL 2025

 1. Heat the oven to 375°F. Line a baking sheet with parchment paper or a silicone mat.

-2. Place 2–3 tablespoon mounds of finely grated Tillamook cheddar on the sheet, spacing them well apart.
+3. Place evenly spaced tablespoons of the cheese on the baking sheet, spacing them well apart.

 Frico in a Skillet

-1. Grate the cheddar on the small holes of a box grater (finer grating melts and spreads more evenly).
+1. Grate the cheese on the small holes of a box grater or a microplane (finer grating melts and spreads more evenly).

-2. Heat a nonstick or well-seasoned skillet over medium heat.
+2. Heat a nonstick (truly very non-stick or it won’t work!) skillet over medium heat.

-3. Sprinkle about 2–3 tablespoons of grated cheese into a thin, even circle, leaving some space around the edges.
+3. Place 1 tablespoon of cheese into a thin, even circle, leaving some space around the edges.

 4. Let the cheese melt and bubble undisturbed.
 It will first look oily, then the bubbling will slow and the edges will turn deep golden brown (about 3–5 minutes, depending on thickness).